ryzeon-dev/bmdns/README.md

 Configuration involves editing:
 - `/etc/bmdns/conf.yaml` file on linux systems
 - `%PROGRAMFILES%/bmdns/conf.yaml` on windows systems

+Rember to restart the service after editing the configuration file.

 A sample configuration file is
 ```yaml